libp2p/js-libp2p/examples/browser-to-server/README.md

 ```

 The browser window will automatically open.
-Using the copied multiaddress from the Go server, pasted that value into the `Server MultiAddress` input and click the `Connect` button.
+Using the copied multiaddress from the Go server, paste it into the `Server MultiAddress` input and click the `Connect` button.
 Once the peer is connected, click the message section will appear.
 Enter a message and click the `Send` button.

 The output should look like: